ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system then validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input
    * Validates if total number of fgerMin records should not exceed 2
-4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database
+4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 5. The system then generates a match score based on the level of the match of the fingerprints and proceeds to execute compare against fingerprint threshold
 6. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).